nrinaudo/kantan.csv/docs/src/main/mdoc/engines.md

 ## Supporting a new library

-For the purpose of this scala mdocorial, let's make up an hypothetical CSV library, EasyCSV, that provides the following:
+For the purpose of this tutorial, let's make up an hypothetical CSV library, EasyCSV, that provides the following:

 ```scala mdoc:silent
 import java.io._